Revised with new information February 4, 2020

 Back in the 1990s, when I first started this web site, it was

-after that, I was able to keep it accessible for everyone, no matter
+For years after that, I was able to keep it accessible for

 I am a user of old technology.
 I don't upgrade my computer every other year.
 I keep using it until it becomes almost unusable - that's usually at about the six or seven year mark, when I can no longer upgrade the operating system.
 I knew early on that throwing computers away so frequently was bad for the environment.
 Plus, I hated going to websites and being told that my browser was too old to access the site.
 RIDICULOUS.
 I also wanted people who didn't have fast Internet connections - yes, there are such people - to be able to read my information.
 I wanted to reach the largest audience and the maximum number of potential customers as possible.
 I don't want to leave anyone out!